databendlabs/databend-docs/docs/en/tutorials/connect/connect-to-databend-bendsql.md

 In this tutorial, we will guide you through the process of connecting to a self-hosted Databend instance using BendSQL as the user `root`.

-You might be wondering how to [install and deploy databend](/guides/deploy/)

 <StepsWrap>
 <StepContent number="1">